Home Assistant: Hardware

 Home Assistant is supported and can be installed on multiple platforms.
 Official and third-party hardware appliances with Home Assistant pre-installed are available for purchase from a few different manufacturers for a plug-and-play solution.
-Home Assistant can be installed do-it-yourself style on almost any computer (like a home server or a NAS), but note that Home Assistant is designed to run all the time.
+Home Assistant can be installed do-it-yourself style on almost any computer, like a home server or network-attached storage (NAS), but note that Home Assistant is designed to run all the time.

-Home Assistant's operating system can be installed directly on many hardware platforms including single-board computers (for example Intel NUC (mini-PC)), Raspberry Pi and Hardkernel ODROID, as well as virtual machines and most Network-Attached Storage systems.
+Home Assistant's operating system can be installed directly on many hardware platforms, including single-board computers (for example Intel NUC (mini-PC)), Raspberry Pi and Hardkernel ODROID, as well as virtual machines and most NAS systems.
 Installing the Home Assistant Operating System image on such other officially recommended hardware platforms requires installing or flashing a corresponding system image onto a local storage from which the Home Assistant operating system can boot from.
 Optionally it is possible to install the Home Assistant container on other operating systems like Linux, macOS, or Windows (under Windows Subsystem for Linux), but it's then not possible to install add-ons and other features that is built-into the supervised operating system.

 It is possible to use Home Assistant as a IoT bridge and gateway for smart home devices using different Internet-of-Things technologies like Zigbee, Z-Wave, Thread, and Bluetooth; necessary radio and bus-adapter hardware can be mounted via USB ports, Serial, or GPIO.
 It can connect directly or indirectly to local IoT devices, control hubs/gateways/bridges or cloud services from other open and closed smart home ecosystems vendors.